lukemein23/escape-mbta/readme.md

-## text-engine
+## dive the game

 #### What is it?
-A JavaScript REPL-style text-based adventure game engine.
-Small (~200 lines) and easy to use with no dependencies.
+A JavaScript REPL-style text-based adventure game engine, based on the text-
 #### How do I use it?
 To create your own adventure, use `game-disks/unlimited-adventure.js` as a template.